calebstride/personal-site-generator/resources/siteContent/03_projects/manageCabbage/manageCabbageOld.md

 ---
 ## Summary

-This is a brief summary about the project.
+This page is about the initial version of ManageCabbage.
+It follows the processes and designing I went through from start to finish.
+Whilst hopefully picking out some interesting things I learnt along the way.

 <div id="docMenuArea"> </div>